What is causing your allergy?

 ASCIA PCC What is causing your allergy 201983.03 KB

-The first step in management of allergic disease is identifying the cause(s) of the problem.
-In some cases, this may be obvious.
-However, in other cases it may require medical evaluation using proven investigational tools.
-Once identified, steps can be taken to limit exposure to the causative allergen(s).
+The first step in the management of allergic disease is identifying the allergen/s causing the problem.
+In some cases this may be obvious, whilst others may require medical evaluation using allergy tests.
+Once the allergen/s are identified, steps can be taken to reduce or avoid exposure.

-Diagnosing an allergy can be quite a difficult process, requiring considerable medical expertise, since the symptoms may often be similar to other conditions.
-For instance, many people suffer from a repeated sore throat and runny nose which they think is a recurrent cold, when in fact they may be suffering from allergic rhinitis (hay fever).
-Allergy may be responsible for other conditions such as asthma, upset stomach and skin rashes.
+- Many people suffer from a repeated sore throat and runny nose which they think is a recurrent cold, when they may be suffering from allergic rhinitis (hay fever).

-- Do your symptoms occur when you are in the house as well as outside (or vice versa)?
+- Do your symptoms occur when you are inside the house, outside the house or both inside and outside?

 - Do you suffer more at night time or during the day?